Political novice wins power in Slovenia, hints at revisiting economic reform plan

 Outgoing Prime Minister Alenka Bratusek called Sunday's snap election after losing public confidence.
 Cerar's government will now oversee a raft of crisis measures agreed with the EU to reduce Slovenia's budget deficit and remake an economy heavily controlled by the state.

-Cerar, however, opposes the sale of telecoms provider Telekom Slovenia (TLSG.LJ) and the international airport, Aerodrom Ljubljana ARPO.LJ, fuelling investor fears of backsliding.
+Cerar, however, opposes the sale of telecoms provider Telekom Slovenia and the international airport, Aerodrom Ljubljana, fuelling investor fears of backsliding.

 Suggesting he planned to revisit the crisis programme agreed under the previous government, Cerar told Reuters: "Our party will aim for Slovenia to fulfil its EU obligations but within that we will seek our own ways to reach these goals in the best way for Slovenia."